FolashadeOmoloja/Test/README.md

 # Guessing-game
-A simple guessing game created with Javascript
+A simple guessing game created with Html CSS and Javascript